ajvillegas/widgetized-page-template/README.md

 ![Page editor screen](wp-assets/screenshot-1.png?raw=true)

 # Changelog

+**1.1.0**
+* The page widget area output is now automatically saved to `post_content` in the database for improved indexing and site search.

 **1.0.5**
 * Fixed bug where page template was breaking search results and prevented them from displaying correctly.